languagesai/documentation/docs/README.md

 ### Articles

-*The articles part is here to store articles in your learning language that might be of interest for you*
+*The articles part is here to store articles in your learning language that might be of interest for you.*

 #### Go to the articles part